 The Timiskaming diamond project is located in the Cobalt-New Liskeard-Elk Lake-Notre Dame du Nord (Ville Marie) region of northeastern Ontario and northwestern Quebec.
 Between 1995 and 2012, Stornoway and its predecessor companies conducted comprehensive diamond exploration programs within the project area resulting in the discovery of nine kimberlites.
-On May 14, 2013 the Company announced the completion of a five hole (547 m) drilling program testing four targets located up ice from unsourced kimberlite indicator mineral trains.
+In May 2013 the Company announced the completion of a five hole (547 m) drilling program testing four targets located up ice from unsourced kimberlite indicator mineral trains.
 Kimberlite was not intersected in any of the drill holes.
-Completion of the May 2013 drilling program fulfilled the requirements of the option work program under the option agreement with Stornoway and the Company delivered to Stornoway a notice of its intent to vest at an 80% interest in the project, subject the Back in Right.
-On August 6, 2013 Stornoway notified the Company that it will not exercise the Back-in Right and, as a result, ongoing exploration of the Timiskaming project will be conducted under an 80/20 (North Arrow/Stornoway) joint venture.
+Completion of the May 2013 drilling program fulfilled the requirements of the option work program under the option agreement with Stornoway and the Company delivered notice to Stornoway that it had earned an 80% interest in the project.
+Stornoway did not exercise its Back-in Right and, as a result, ongoing exploration of the Timiskaming project will be conducted under an 80/20 (North Arrow/Stornoway) joint venture.

-Surficial sediment sampling and geophysical data from the project suggest additional undiscovered kimberlites may be located within the project area and the Company is currently considering plans for further exploration.
+Surficial sediment sampling and geophysical data from the project suggest additional undiscovered kimberlites may be located within the project area.
+Project related exploration and acquisition expenditures totaling \$497,300 were written off for the year ended April 30, 2016 in recognition of the lack of significant planned exploration expenditures on the property.